kubernetes/enhancements/keps/sig-cloud-provider/1959-service-lb-class-field/README.md

 ### Graduation Criteria

 Alpha:
-* the `loadBalancerClassName` field is added to Service with an alpha feature gate.
+* the `loadBalancerClass` field is added to Service with an alpha feature gate.
 * when enabled, service controller will ignore Service LBs with a non-empty class name.
 * unit tests for service controller.
 * unit tests for API strategy (drop disabled fields).

 ### Upgrade / Downgrade Strategy

-* Usage of `loadBalancerClassName` will be off by default during the alpha stage but can handle existing Services that has the field set already.
+* Usage of `loadBalancerClass` will be off by default during the alpha stage but can handle existing Services that has the field set already.
 This ensures apiserver can handle the new field on downgrade.
 * On upgrade, if the feature gate is enabled, there should be no changes since the default behavior has not changed (service controller calls the cloud provider to reconcile load balancers).